volfyd/leif-huhn-resume/leifhuhn.md

  * Oversaw and trained junior web developers.

  * Wrote Perl programs to process data in legacy formats.

- * Met with clients to deliver sales presentations.

 ### **Web Developer**         1999 – 2000